CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Github in the container

 Shortcut: Copy the template for bash script from here: [personal_keys_and_settings.sh](https://github.com/bestia-dev/docker_rust_development/blob/main/personal_keys_and_settings.sh).
 It contains all the steps from below.
 You need to personalize it first and save it into Win10 folder `~\.ssh`.
-Then copy it manually into WSL2.
+Then copy it manually into WSL2 - just once.
 Run in `WSL Terminal`:

 ```bash
 setx.exe WSLENV "USERPROFILE/p"